J. Ryann Peyton

-In 2014, Ryann Peyton was named the Gary McPherson Outstanding Young Lawyer by the Colorado Bar Association, and was voted a "Rising Star" by Colorado Super Lawyer.
-The same year, Ms. Peyton was a Denver Business Journal “40 under 40” nominee, and received 2014's Top 10 Attorney Award from the National Academy of Family Law Attorneys.
+In 2015, Ryann Peyton was nominated by the Denver Business Journal for their 40 Under 40 Award.
+And in 2014, she was named the Gary McPherson Outstanding Young Lawyer by the Colorado Bar Association, and was voted a "Rising Star" by Colorado Super Lawyer.
+Also in 2014, Ms. Peyton was a Denver Business Journal “40 under 40” nominee, and received 2014's Top 10 Attorney Award from the National Academy of Family Law Attorneys.
 In 2010, Ryann was named an Up and Coming Attorney by Law Week Colorado, and was recognized by AVVO as a Top Rated Family Law Attorney.

 Ms. Peyton has an LLM in Taxation and has successfully represented divorcing clients who are facing ongoing tax implications of property division.Ms.
 Peyton is also a current member of the Board of Directors and the former President of the Colorado LGBT Bar Association, and focuses much of her family law practice on working with the LGBT community.
 As a plaintiff in the Colorado marriage equality litigation brought earlier this year, she has become the firm’s spokeswoman for all matters associated with the ongoing litigation and legislation for same-sex marriage and is available for comment on the following issues:

 - Out of State Same-Sex Marriages: These marriages which were previously deemed to be civil unions are now recognized as valid marriages by the state of Colorado.